antonlazurko/udemy-next/server/src/database/seed/README.md

 In order to populate Database you have two options:

 - Import data from the `quotes.csv` file and then remove rare categories (see detailed steps below)
-- Import all DB data from the dump file `db-without-rare-categories.sql.gz`
+- (Better) Import all DB data from the dump file `db-without-rare-categories.sql.gz` directly to the database without importQuotes.js script

-## Run docker container for the PostgreSQL and Adminer
+## Run docker containers for the PostgreSQL and Adminer

 1. Change directory to the `server` folder
 1. Run DB containers using `docker compose up -d`